 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 We are lucky to be situated in a London Borough that is rich in both cultures and languages.

-Therefore the carefully planned creative curriculum, alongside the fully embedded ethos of “What does the Lord require of you?” to… ‘Act Justly, Love Mercy, Walk Humbly with your God’, which ensures that children who attend Eltham Church of England Primary School are fully prepared for life in modern Britain.
+With a carefully planned and sequenced curriculum, working alongside the fully embedded ethos of “What does the Lord require of you?” to… ‘Act Justly, Love Mercy, Walk Humbly with your God’, we strive to ensure that children who attend Eltham Church of England Primary School are fully prepared for life in modern Britain.